pgaljan/blog/careerprog.md

 *How does your current role prepare you for your next two roles?*

+## maintain your skills and develop perspective
+Dedicate 10-20 hours per month learning portable skills, tools, or frameworks related to your core competency.
+Dedicate 5-10 hours per month to educating yourself on business topics such as finance, strategic analysis, supply chain, personnel management, etc.

 ## manage your earnings
 The value of any skill depends on the market value of its outcome, which is subject to automation in tech/knowledge worker roles.
 High-comp positions can get productized out of existence, sometimes gradually, often suddenly.
 Do not spend to your earnings and maintain 6-12 months of opex relatively liquid to cover expenditures during a re-tooling.
 This is much easier to achieve when you limit your future-obligated spending to less than half your net.
 High levels of future-obligated spend reduces employment optionality, which can have substantial long-term impact on a career.